-There are two ways to remotely access and control the Paragon II system from CommandCenter Secure Gateway (CC-SG).

-- PCCI integration: The Paragon II System Controller (P2SC) appears as a device and the servers in the Paragon II system appear as nodes in CC-SG under this environment.
-You can directly access the servers by accessing the server nodes in CC-SG without going through the OSUI login screen. - Dominion KX II integration: The Paragon II system is regarded as a KX II channel so it appears as a node in CC-SG under this environment.
+Using Raritan's Dominion KX III KVM switch, you can remotely access and control the Paragon II system from CommandCenter Secure Gateway (CC-SG).
+The Paragon II system is regarded as a KX III channel so it appears as a node in CC-SG under this environment.
 You must first access this node, and then log in to it by going through the OSUI screen before you can access its servers.